Inserting from operations into dynamic tables

 • A mandatory column with the $change_type name is added, indicating whether the row is a write or a deletion.

-• Each column with a value name is replaced by two columns: $value:name and $flags:name.
+• Each non-key column with the name name is replaced by two columns: $value:name and $flags:name.
 The first one will contain the value and the second one will manage "aggregate" and "overwrite" modes.

-The service column names can be taken from the api.
+You can take the service column names from the api.

-$change_type takes values from the ERowModificationType enum.
+$change_type accepts values from the ERowModificationType enum.
 Only Write and Delete values are allowed.

 Name Value